vc0150/vc0150.github.io/_posts/2019-02-15-core-equity-portfolio.md

 ---
 layout: post
-title: Core Equity Strategy
+title: Core Equity/Investment Summary
 ---

-This post summarizes my principle investment strategy on building a systematic core equity position for long-term capital appreciation.
+This post summarizes my understanding of principle investment strategy on building a systematic core equity position for long-term capital appreciation.
 In the future I will write more details about the implementation and document relevant research for different approach.

 #### Investment Objective: Long-term capital appreciation
 #### Investment Vehicle: Equity Portfolio (Long Only)